Amund-Fremming/GustChannel/tasklist.md

 # Tasklist

-# Left off

-- tried to implement a claenup for failing task in client and group
-- Use a flag with rwlcok and arc

-- [ ] Purge functionality to client task
-- [ ] Purge functionality to group task
-- [ ] Way of removing group when it fails from broker
 - [ ] Add registry
 - [ ] Take in functions from library user
 - [ ] Call functions from frontend